reactiflux/reactiflux.com/pages/transcripts/jeroen-ransijn.md

 ---

-**Q:** Hello Jeroen, I am designing a very busy form and have a few readonly fields (Created by, date, Modified by, date) Does Evergreen provide any components that will work well for readonly portions of a form? – cpope117
+<a name="hello-jeroen-designing-busy-form" href="#hello-jeroen-designing-busy-form">#</a> **Q:** Hello Jeroen, I am designing a very busy form and have a few readonly fields (Created by, date, Modified by, date) Does Evergreen provide any components that will work well for readonly portions of a form? – cpope117

 **A:** I think you are asking if Evergreen contains form controls such as text inputs and possible some date controls that?
 In this context I am not sure what you mean with "readonly", but all our controls pass through native props such as the [readonly attribute](https://www.w3schools.com/tags/att_input_readonly.asp).